 - In each case, unsoaked whole-wheat batters traced a gentle glycemic curve but, without soaking, phytic acid in the finished baked good may remain an issue.

 - Test results also indicated that the inclusion of sourdough in a batter–but without a soak–has no impact on the glycemic index.
 A soak is required, and soaking time seems to matter.

-These tests demonstrated that we can indeed use sourdough to reduce the glycemic index of everyday baked goods and to reduce their phytic acid, as long as the flours we use are stone-ground (see below), and as long as we allow the batter or dough to rest before baking.
-In these experiments, a 12-hour sourdough soak rendered the best results in sweetened baked goods.
+These tests demonstrated that we can indeed use sourdough to reduce the glycemic index of everyday baked goods and to reduce their phytic acid, as long as the flours we use are stone-ground (see below) and as long as we allow the batter or dough to rest before baking.
+In these experiments, a 12-hour sourdough soak gave the best results in sweetened baked goods.
 For savory baked goods, a 24-hour soak worked better.
 Soaking with buttermilk, and without sourdough, caused blood sugar to spike dramatically and then plummet downward.
-In recipes where a sour taste is not needed, sourdough can comfortably be cut to a quarter of the amount initially tested.
+In recipes where a sour taste is not needed, sourdough can comfortably be cut to one-quarter of the amount initially tested.